Why is this important?

 Headway supports people with brain injuries and their carers.
 It also campaigns for improvements in health and social care services.
 It runs a helpline, and can provide a list of solicitors who specialise in brain injury cases.

 Medical Foundation for the Care of Victims of Torture

 The Foundation provides medical care, counselling and therapy to people who have suffered an injury as a result of torture and who live in the United Kingdom.
 It sets up self-help groups and can examine patients, for example, to provide forensic evidence of torture injuries.
 The organisation can be of use to someone who was injured and is applying for asylum.

 Rape Crisis Centres provide free and confidential counselling services for women and girls who have been raped and sexually assaulted.
 There may also be other, local organisations that provide help and advice to people who have been raped.

-Details of groups of this kind can be found in the voluntary agencies directories that can be found in local reference libraries or a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+Details of groups of this kind can be found in the voluntary agencies directories that can be found in local reference libraries or a Citizens Advice Bureau - where to get advice.

 Roadpeace provides support and advocacy for bereaved and injured victims of road accidents.
 It promotes public awareness of road dangers, and campaigns for justice for victims.

 Helpline: 0845 4500 355